OfflineIMAP/offlineimap/contrib/systemd/README.md

 enable offlineimap.timer`.
 Additionally, specific accounts may be triggered by using `offlineimap@myaccount.timer` or `offlineimap@myaccount.service`.

-These unit files are installed as being enabled via a `mail.target` unit which is intended to be a catch-all for mail-related unit files.
-A simple `mail.target` file is also provided.

 If the defaults provided by these units doesn't suit your setup, any of the values may be overridden by using `systemctl --user edit offlineimap.service`.
 This'll prevent having to copy-and-edit the original file.